International Relations and Diplomacy (MSc)

 What does this master’s programme entail?

-The MSc.
+The Advanced MSc.
 IRD is a programme taught jointly by Leiden University’s Institute for Security and Global Affairs (Faculty Governance and Global Affairs), the Institute of Political Science (Faculty of Social Sciences) and the Netherlands Institute of International Relations Clingendael.

 The location of The Hague is beneficial for this master’s programme in terms of substantive focus and the various links to international institutions located in this city.
 As one of the partners, Clingendael’s objective is to promote the understanding of international affairs, and the institute devotes special attention to European co-operation, international security, and diplomacy.